ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/connect.md

 ## Endpoint {#endpoint}

-An endpoint is a string structured as `protocol://host:port` and provided by a {{ ydb-short-name }} cluster owner for proper routing of client queries to its databases by way of a network infrastructure as well as for proper network connections.
-Cloud databases display the endpoint in the management console on the requisite DB page and also normally send it via the cloud provider's CLI.
+An endpoint is a string structured as `protocol://host:port` and provided by a {{ ydb-short-name }} cluster owner for proper routing of client queries to its databases over the network infrastructure as well as for network connection initialization.
+Cloud databases display the endpoint in the management console on the required DB page and also normally provide it via the cloud CLI.
 In corporate environments, endpoint names {{ ydb-short-name }} are provided by the administration team or obtained in the internal cloud management console.

 {% include [overlay/endpoint.md](connect_overlay/endpoint.md) %}

 Examples:

-* `grpc://localhost:7135` is an unencrypted data interchange protocol (gRPC) with the server running on port 7135 of the same host as the client.
+* `grpc://localhost:7135` is an unencrypted data transfer protocol (gRPC) with the server running on port 7135 of the same host as the client.
-* `grpcs://ydb.somecorp-int.ru` is an encrypted data interchange protocol (gRPCs) with the server running on a host called ydb.somecorp-int.ru on the SomeCorp isolated corporate network and listening for connections on YDB default port 2135.
+* `grpcs://ydb.somecorp-int.ru` is an encrypted data transfer protocol (gRPCs) with the server running on a host called ydb.somecorp-int.ru on the SomeCorp isolated corporate network and listening for connections on YDB default port 2135.
-* `grpcs://ydb.serverless.yandexcloud.net:2135` is an encrypted data interchange protocol (gRPCs), public {{ yandex-cloud }} Serverless YDB server at ydb.serverless.yandexcloud.net, port 2135.
+* `grpcs://ydb.serverless.yandexcloud.net:2135` is an encrypted data transfer protocol (gRPCs), public {{ yandex-cloud }} Serverless YDB server at ydb.serverless.yandexcloud.net, port 2135.

 {% include [overlay/endpoint_example.md](connect_overlay/endpoint_example.md) %}

 ## Authentication information {#auth}

-Once a network connection is established, the server starts to accept client requests with authentication information for processing.
+Once a network connection is established, the server starts to accept client requests for processing supplied with authentication information.
 The server uses it to identify the client's account and to verify access to execute the query.

-The basic operation model assumes that there is a separate system for managing credentials and permissions: [IAM (Identity and Access Management)](https://en.wikipedia.org/wiki/Identity_management).
+The primary operation model assumes that there is a separate system for managing credentials and permissions: [IAM (Identity and Access Management)](https://en.wikipedia.org/wiki/Identity_management).
 IAM issues a token linked to the account, which the {{ ydb-short-name }} client passes to the server along with a request.
 The {{ ydb-short-name }} server accesses IAM to verify the token and permissions to perform the requested operation and caches the result.

 {{ ydb-short-name }} also supports username and password based authentication without interacting with IAM, but using this model in practice is limited to simple configurations, primarily local ones.